heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 I offer no timelines because I am busy, lazy, and a perfectionist, in no particular order.
 Meanwhile, I hope to resume blogging about the gewgaws I find littering the hills and meadows of pattern space.
-Hope you can join me!
+Feel free to join me!